Krzysztof Krawczyk: Personal life

 He was married three times.
 His first wife was Grażyna Adamus, whom he knew from school, but that marriage lasted only a short time.
 He had a grown-up son with his second wife, Halina Żytkowiak.
 Krawczyk lived in a small village of Grotniki near Łódź with his third wife, Ewa.
 They didn't have any children, so he informally adopted Ewa's sister's three daughters.
 Krawczyk said that he "lived without God" for 20 years, but was a devout believer.

 Death

-On 25 March 2021, Krawczyk was hospitalized with COVID-19.
-He left the hospital on April 3, but died two days later from post COVID-19 complications.
-The artist's state funeral ceremonies took place on April 10 and began with a funeral mass in the Archcathedral Basilica of St. Stanislaus Kostka in Łódź.
+On 25 March 2021, Krawczyk was admitted to hospital with COVID-19.
+He left the hospital on 3 April but died two days later from post COVID-19 complications.
+The artist's state funeral ceremonies took place on 10 April and began with a funeral mass in the Archcathedral Basilica of St. Stanislaus Kostka in Łódź.
 After the funeral mass, the singer was buried in the cemetery in Grotniki.